 local club, the Hawks.
 Beginners are encouraged to go along

 to an organised event when the Hawks can provide limited club

 bikes, safety gear and advice on how to get started.

-Council is building a skatepark at Gurnell Leisure Centre,
+Council opened a skatepark at Gurnell Leisure Centre,

 Ruislip Road East, Ealing W13 0AL.